ccoenraets/ionic-tutorial/build-ionic-project.md

 > You need the Android SDK installed on your computer to build an Android version of your application using the steps below.

+1. Make sure the Android SDK and the ant build tool are available on your system.
+The Android SDK is available [here](http://developer.android.com/sdk/index.html). **Both the android and ant tools must be available in your path**.
+To test your configuration, you should be able to execute both **android** and **ant** from the command line.

-1. On the command line, navigate to the **ionic-tutorial/conference** directory
+1. On the command line, make sure you are in the **ionic-tutorial/conference** directory

 1. Add support for the Android platform: